-Income tax expenses increased from EUR 2.7 million in 2011 to EUR 6.3 million in 2012.
-For the period under this report, the effective income tax is 30.3% (2011: 17.0%).
+Income tax expenses decreased from EUR 6.3 million in 2012 to EUR 5.5 million in 2013.
+For the year under this report, the effective income tax is 26.0% (2012: 30.3%).
 Under the income tax law of the PRC currently in effect, the general income tax rate is 25%.
-In 2011 one PRC based subsidiary enjoyed tax rebates, which provided for a 50% reduction in income tax rate.
-However, a 25% tax rate applied to all of its operating entities in 2012.
-The Hong Kong entities and one of the PRC entities made a loss.
+In 2013, a 25% tax rate applied to all of its operating entities in China the Hong Kong entities and one of the PRC entities (i.e. Yiliyi) made a loss to a larger extent in 2012 and run-off at the end of 2012.
 In addition, there is no taxable income for FAST Casualwear AG.
 Hence the consolidated net income before tax has been reduced by the effect of the losses in several Group entities.
-Since the profitable entities paid tax at 25%, due to the aforementioned effect the effective rate calculated by comparison to consolidated income before tax is higher than 25%.
+Since the profitable entities paid tax at 25%, due to the aforementioned effect the effective rate calculated by comparison to consolidated income before tax is higher than 25% in previous year.